jstolarek/skye-dsh/doc/roadmap.md

 Open questions, ideas, further steps and other TODOs
 ====================================================

-  * Figure out how function application works in DSH.
-Can I use lambdas?
-If I call my own functions what constructs can they contain?
-What happens if they call functions unsupported by DSH?

   * Implement flat approach to where-provenance, ie. without using a `Maybe`.
     One alternative is to assume it is always present, another is to assume a `Bool` tag that says whether provenance is present.
 In such case we must be